Neotys-Labs/neoload-cli/README.md

  | PyCharm |      [x]      |      [x]      | Mark 'neoload' directory as "Sources Root" |

 ## Contributing
 Feel free to fork this repo, make changes, *test locally*, and create a pull request.

+#### Tests
-As part of your testing, you should run the built-in test suite with the following command:
+As part of your testing, you should run the built-in test suite with the following command: \
 NOTE: for testing from Mac, please change the PYTHONPATH separators below to colons (:) instead of semicolons (;).

 ```